 Shake well!

-You’ll always find variations in any homemade garden recipes or home-brewed formulas calling for more or less of some component.
+You’ll always find variations in any homemade insecticidal soap recipe or home-brewed formulas calling for more or less of some component.

-Cayenne pepper, red pepper, garlic, powerful herbs and extracts, cider vinegar and even a cooking oil.
+Cayenne pepper, red pepper, garlic, powerful herbs and extracts, cider vinegar, and cooking oil.

-No “set formulas” exist, this is all trial and error.
+No “set formulas” exist.
+This is all trial and error for the insecticidal soap ingredients.
 What works for one may not work for someone else.

-The rates below are all for 1 gallon of spray mix:
+The rates below are all for 1 gallon of insecticidal soap spray recipe mix:

 The Bug Chaser: Garlic or Pepper – Add 1 teaspoon of garlic and/or ground red pepper.